Contributors to the Program

 CORPORATE GIVING

 To date, the Program has not launched a concerted effort to solicit financial support from local and regional corporations.
-However, such a campaign will be initiated in early 2025.

 FOUNDATION GRANTS

-The Program was fortunate to receive a $6500 grant from The Boo Grigsby Foundation that provided funds to underwrite the cost of a number of the program’s capital and infrastructure needs.
+In 2024, the Program was fortunate to receive a $6500 grant from The Boo Grigsby Foundation that provided funds to underwrite the cost of a number of the program’s capital and infrastructure needs.

 The Boo Grigsby Foundation was established in 2007 by Lane Grigsby of Cajun Industries, LLC, to provide support to charitable organization that serve the communities of Baton Rouge and the State of Louisiana, as well as national organizations.